HL7/fhir-identity-matching-ig/input/pagecontent/patient-matching.md

 ### Recommended Best Practices

-It is a best practice to include all known (required + optional) patient matching attributes in a match request (i.e. USCDI Patient Demographics); the table below indicates examples of attributes and levels of verification for consideration in different use cases:
+It is a best practice to include all known (required + optional) patient matching attributes in a match request (e.g. USCDI Patient Demographics); the table below indicates examples of attributes and levels of verification for consideration in different use cases:

 | **Minimum Included Attributes**                     | **Attribute Verification in B2B TPO  Workflow**               | **Attribute Verification in App-Mediated B2B with Patient User Workflow**      |
 | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ |